gustavocelani/ctf_walkthrough/DMV_1/README.md

 Session completed
 ```

-Credentials:\
+Credentials:
 * User: **itsmeadmin**
 * Pass: **jessie**

 ### Login with Admin Credentials

 After login into `http://192.168.1.183/admin` with retrieved admin credentials, we found a "Clean Downloads" button.\
-When we press it, a `rm` command is exposed in URL as paramenter `c` content.
+When we press it, a `rm` command is exposed in URL as paramenter `c` content.\
-So we found other RCE vector.
+We just found other RCE vector.
 ```
 http://192.168.1.183/admin/?c=rm%20-rf%20/var/www/html/tmp/downloads
                             ^